adambard/learnxinyminutes-docs/python3.html.markdown

 -5 // 3      # => -2
 -5.0 // 3.0  # => -2.0

-# When one of the inputs are float, results are floats
+# When one of the inputs is a float, result is a float
 10.0 / 3  # => 3.3333333333333335

-# to force this behavior, use
+# to force this behavior on integers, use
 from __future__ import division
 10 / 3 # => 3.3333333333333335